shub6059/HTML-CSS-Tutorial-1/README.md

 ### Who

-I'm Cassidy.
+I'm shubham.
 I'm a engineer and I've been teaching myself HTML, CSS, and other web development and scripting for over 15 years.
 And I want to teach you now.
-Because you're good looking.
+Because you're good learning.
 And because it's useful.

 ### What